Charmungo98/Battleships/README.md

 - At the start of the game, players enter their name for a personalized experience.

-- The game board is a 6x6 grid.
+- The game board is a grid of 3x3 up to 7x7, board size is chosen by the user at the start of the game.

-- Each player, the user and the computer, secretly places 4 ships on their board.
+- Each player, the user and the computer, secretly places ships (the number of ships ranges depending on the size of the board chosen) on their board.
 Each ship occupies 2 consecutive cells on the grid.

 - The ships can be placed either horizontally or vertically, and their placement is random and hidden from the opponent.